Peter Penfold: Retirement

 In retirement, Penfold has been critical of the FCO's attitude towards Africa, and has expressed the view that it does not give high enough priority to the continent.
 He stated in an interview that he felt the FCO was keen to develop experts in other areas, such as Europe and the Middle East, but "Africa is the place where anybody can do it so long as they have average intelligence".
 Since retiring, he has taken on roles with various charities and other organisations focusing on Africa and Sierra Leone, including New Africa Analysis, the UK Association for Schools for the Blind, Sierra Leone (which supports the Sir Milton Margai School for the Blind in Freetown), and the Dorothy Springer Trust.
 He is considered a folk hero in Sierra Leone, and continues to speak on issues relating to Sierra Leone.
 He was vocal in his opposition to indictment of Samuel Hinga Norman—a pro-Kabbah militia leader during the civil war—for war crimes by the Special Court for Sierra Leone, and to the special court itself.
 He described the special court as an "expensive and divisive piece of judicial machinery" which served little purpose following the deaths of most of the prominent defendants, and believed that its continuation "could undermine the fragile peace" in Sierra Leone.
 Penfold was granted the Freedom of the City of Freetown and given the honorary title of Paramount Chief for his role in Sierra Leone, and has written a book about his experiences in the country, Atrocities, Diamonds and Diplomacy (ISBN 978-1-84884-768-2).

-Personal life
+Personal life and death

 Penfold met his first wife-to-be while serving on St Vincent as Latin American floater.
 He was planning his wedding at the end of his term in Latin America but was persuaded to postpone it due to the urgency with which he was required in Canberra, and the wedding eventually took place later in 1972.
 The couple had three children, but his wife did not enjoy the overseas postings.
 They divorced in 1984 and Penfold travelled to Kampala alone.

 While in Uganda, Penfold met his second wife-to-be, Celia, who was working for the World Bank.
 They married while Penfold was Governor of the British Virgin Islands, making Penfold the first British governor to get married in-post.
 Both Penfold and his wife consider themselves committed Christians, and Penfold has stated that, "as a Christian, I have felt more at home in Africa".

+Penfold died from cancer on 1 October 2023, at the age of 79.
+There will be a memorial service for Peter Penfold on 26 October, which is to be held at St Augustine's church, Hill Station, Freetown.